Randomization Inference of Heterogeneous Treatment Effects under Network Interference: Framework

 \subsection{Setup}

-Following \cite{athey2018exact}, we consider the following setting.
-Suppose we have a population of $N$ units (with $i$ indexing the units) connected through a single acyclic network\footnote{The network is exogenous, i.e., a fixed characteristic of the population and units are not strategically interacting.} that we denote by a symmetric $N\times N$ adjacency matrix $\mathbf{A} \in \mathbbm{A},$ where $\mathbbm{A}$ is the space of possible adjacency matrices.
-The $ij$th element of the adjacency matrix, $A_{ij}$, equals one if units $i$ and $j$ interact, and zero otherwise.
-Henceforth, we refer to units $i$ and $j$ as neighbors if $A_{ij} = 1$.
+Consistent with the framework in \cite{athey2018exact}, we consider the following setting.
+Suppose we have a population of $N$ units (with $i$ indexing the units) connected through a single acyclic exogenous network denoted by a $N\times N$ adjacency matrix $\mathbf{A} \in \mathbbm{A},$ where $\mathbbm{A}$ is the space of possible adjacency matrices.
+The $(i,j)$-th element of the adjacency matrix, $A_{ij}$, equals one if units $i$ and $j$ interact, and zero otherwise.
+Hereafter, we refer to units $i$ and $j$ as neighbors if $A_{ij} = 1$.